Yijia-Z/carpool4gators/Sprint2.md

 - A registration interface that can check if the input is legitimate
 - A navigation bar that can jump to different URLs
 - Homepage
+- The unit tests covers the Navbar & SignUp component

 Yijia Zhao:
 - Another pair of login/registration interfaces that jump to each other